-Little Grebe – rare – Only one recorded sighting of this little waterbird with it puffball plumage and habit of spending as much time under water as on top.
+Little Grebe – rare – Only a few recorded sightings of this little waterbird with its puffball plumage and habit of spending as much time under water as on top.
 Single birds seen at the Hethersett Hall Lake November 2015 and January 2016.

 Moorhen – Common – A resident breeding bird wherever there is a pond or lake.
 65 birds seen at Hall Lake at one time January 1995 (DD).

 Coot – Less Common – believed breeding regularly at Hethersett Hall Lake .

 Oystercatcher – Rare – Another bird likely to pass through and generally a bird of the coast or water meadows in Norfolk.
 Its distinctive and loud call has allowed it to be heard and identified over the village Aug 2012, Apr 2013 and July 2014.
 (HB).
 Also a couple of flyover birds in May 2016 and several further sightings over the village during 2017.